 How asking 4 simple questions can eliminate the guilt of spending money.

 Being a money savvy Mama, you may think that I hate spending money on things.
 I’m here to tell you that’s far from the truth, I love spending money!
 I love going on vacation, going out for tasty dinners (be it BBQ or a fancy cheese plate).
 I happily spend money on these splurges!
-Because honestly, that’s one of the main reasons that I save money, so I can splurge on something later on that I really want!
-Or sometimes I know that spending money will really help me and my family, these are usually items that win the time vs. money throw down!
+Because honestly, that’s one of the main reasons that I save money, so I can splurge on something later on that I really want that brings me lasting happiness!
+Or sometimes I know that spending money will really help me and my family, these are usually items that win the money vs. time throw down!

 You may want to spend money on something, but you’re not quite sure about it.
 You’re thinking…

 First of all, great job!
 You are actively thinking about a spending decision vs. just blindly buying it!
-Seriously, this is great, as so many people don’t do this!
+This is a fundamental key difference, as so many people don’t do this!
 I will freely admit, that this was me 15 years ago.
 Whatever I wanted, I just bought it!
-I wasn’t making a mindful decision, and it got me into money troubles.
+I wasn’t making mindful money decisions, and it got me into financial troubles.

 Time vs. Money – is that a thing?